-• We have therefore provided our valuation on the basis that the Property performs in line with current legislation.
-However, long term there may be costs associated with ensuring the Property remains fully compliant with the changing legislation.
+• We have provided our valuation on the basis that the Property performs in line with current legislation.
+However, in accordance with legislation, landlords should ensure that the EPC rating is improved where possible and that a new EPC is obtained or that an appropriate exemption is registered.